 Why would you want to trigger short term capital gains, even if you’re offsetting them with losses?

 Good question.
 And while I don’t like to let the tax tail wag the dog, here are a couple of situations where this might be a good recommendation:

 - Rebalancing in a portfolio where you have mostly (or all) capital gains.
-This happens a lot of times with buy and hold investors.
-Perhaps you sold a stinker of an investment last year (triggering a loss), but didn’t need to rebalance much of anything else.
+This happens a lot of times with buy and holds investors.
+Perhaps you sold a stinker of investment last year (triggering a loss), but didn’t need to rebalance much of anything else.
 As the stock market changes, you might find that rebalancing is in order.
 Use that loss to offset the sale of something else so that you can keep a balanced portfolio.

 - You need cash.
 Investments are there to earn investors money.
-Sometimes, you need to sell some (or all) of an investment simply because you need the cash.
+Sometimes, you need to sell some (or all) of investment simply because you need the cash.

 - Taking money off the table.
 Maybe you don’t need the cash, but you’ve got a hot investment that you want to get out of before it tanks.
 That Tesla stock runup from 2020?
 It’s much easier to take that money off the table when you don’t have to think about the tax bill, and you’ve got some capital losses to offset the gains.

-Every once in a while, there’s a situation that arises where the conventional wisdom isn’t the only way to go.
+Every once in a while, there’s a situation that arises where conventional wisdom isn’t the only way to go.
 And while purposely generating capital losses isn’t always a great strategy, it happens.